adamsilver/fdpb/03-book-a-flight.md

 Notes:

-- The `name` attribute is not included, because the `select`s value is sent to the server.
+- The `name` attribute is omitted, because it's the `select`s value that's sent to the server.
 - The `role="combobox"` attribute ensures this from control is announced as a combo box instead of a text box.
 A combo box, according to MDN, is “an edit control with an associated list box that provides a set of predefined choices.”
 - The `aria-autocomplete="list"` attribute tells users that a list of options will appear.
 - The `aria-expanded` attribute tells users whether the menu is showing or not by toggling it's value between `true` and `false`.